Scattering and absorption of a scalar field impinging on a charged black hole in the Einstein-Maxwell-dilaton theory: Massless Scalar Field

 where the invariant volume form is defined as $d\Sigma_{\mu}=\sqrt{|h|} n_{\mu}\Sigma_{3}dx^3$, $h$ is the determinant of the induced metric on the Cauchy surface $\Sigma_{3}$, and $n_{\mu}$ a unit vector time-like.
 There is a conserved current \cite{book3}

 its components include the number density of the field, $J^{t}$, along with the current densities, $J^{i}$.
-The general solution to equation (\ref{CE}) for the spherically symmetric dilatonic charged balck hole background can be found using the separation of variables method, that is, we propose the following ansatz
+The general solution to equation (\ref{CE}) for the spherically symmetric dilatonic charged black hole background can be found using the separation of variables method; that is, we propose the following ansatz

-where $ Y ^ m_l (\theta, \phi): \mathbb{S}^2\rightarrow\mathbb{C} $ are the spherical harmonics, and $ \omega $ is the frequency.
+where $ Y ^ m_l (\theta, \phi): \mathbb{S}^2\rightarrow\mathbb{C} $ are the spherical harmonics and $ \omega $ is the frequency.
 The spacetime variables cover the exterior of black hole, namely, $ 2M <r <\infty $, $ 0 <t <\infty $, $ 0 \leq \theta \leq 2 \pi $ and $ 0 \leq \phi \leq \pi$.
 Substituting (\ref{separation0}) in (\ref{CE}) we obtain the master equation for the radial solution $\psi_{\ell m \omega}$

 where the prime stands for derivatived w.r.t. the radial coordinate.
-In fact, we introduce a tortoise coordinate defined by the relation $ dx =f (r) ^ {- 1} dr $, so that the map between these radial coordinates reads
+We introduce a tortoise coordinate defined by the relation $ dx =f (r) ^ {- 1} dr $, so that the map between these radial coordinates reads

-The tortoise coordinate covers the real line interval, that is, the boundaries of the radial interval correspond to the following asymptotics: $x(2M)\rightarrow -\infty$ and $x(\infty)\rightarrow -\infty$.
+The tortoise coordinate covers the real line interval; that is, the boundaries of the radial interval correspond to the following asymptotics: $x(2M)\rightarrow -\infty$ and $x(\infty)\rightarrow +\infty$.
 Replacing (\ref{tot}) in (\ref{eq:EMD}), we arrive at a more appealing master equation which resembles the Schr\"odinger one for stationary states with energy $E=\omega^2$:

 The effective potential is given by